the-crypt-keeper/tldw/README.md

 - [pyannote](https://github.com/pyannote/pyannote-audio)
 - Thank you cognitivetech for the system prompt(not yet implemented...): https://github.com/cognitivetech/llm-long-text-summarization/tree/main?tab=readme-ov-file#one-shot-prompting
 - [Fabric](https://github.com/danielmiessler/fabric)
+- [Llamafile](https://github.com/Mozilla-Ocho/llamafile) - For the local LLM inference engine
+- [Mikupad](https://github.com/lmg-anon/mikupad) - Because I'm not going to write a whole new frontend for non-chat writing.
 - The people who have helped me get to this point, and especially for those not around to see it(DT & CC).

 ###